-For best transfection results, the nucleic acid should be pure and endotoxinfree.
-An $A{260}/A{280}$ ratio of 1.7-1.9 is recommended for plasmid DNA (pDNA).
-Highly supercoiled pDNA is reported to form more efficient transfection complexes due to its compact nature.
+For best transfection results, the nucleic acid should be pure and endotoxin-free.
+An A{260}/A{280} ratio of 1.7-1.9 is recommended for plasmid DNA (pDNA).

 The amount of any particular pDNA construct required per transfection is dependent on the gene itself, the promoter driving expression of the gene, and the plasmid backbone.
 Therefore, it is important to determine the appropriate amount of nucleic acid per transfection through optimization experiments (see section 4.4.2).